erhhung/ec2-github-runner/README.md

 - Added `--unattended` as an extra parameter to the runner's `config.sh` script (see [issue #197](https://github.com/machulav/ec2-github-runner/issues/197)).

+- Added `runner-name` output.
+It is the EC2 instance hostname, which may be customized by the `pre-runner-script`.

 **NOTE:** Due to the renaming of an input parameter, the major version (at time of fork) has been bumped from the upstream release to **`v3`**.

 <br>